Baby sitting on a cream rug in a nursery, wearing a bright pink crochet cardigan with white edging.

 Materials needed

-- Stitch markers: These help you keep track of your rounds and v-stitches
+• Stitch markers: Helpful for keeping track of rounds and V-stitches

 Size chart